Ayn Rand, Controversial Author of Atlas Shrugged

 Making her way to Hollywood she worked various jobs before she finally became a screenwriter.
 She married a bit-part actor, Frank O’Connor, when her visa ran out in 1929.

 We the Living and The Fountainhead

-The Fountainhead took her seven years to write, and after multiple rejections, was published in 1943.
+The Fountainhead took her seven years to write, and after multiple rejections, it was published in 1943.
 It became a huge best-seller, with millions of copies in print around the globe in a short time.
-Critics weren’t kind to the tome of 700 pages plus, but readers — and Hollywood — felt otherwise.
-In 1949 a film version came out; Rand wrote the screenplay that was faithful to the book.
+Critics weren’t always kind to the tome of 700 pages plus, but readers — and Hollywood — felt otherwise.
+In 1949 a film version came out; Rand wrote the screenplay, and kept it faithful to the book.

 Atlas Shrugged and Objectivism

 Rand is well known for having developed Objectivism, a philosophy that embraces laissez-faire capitalism and the pursuit of rational self-interest, to put it in a nutshell.
 Atlas Shrugged (1957) weaves aspects of that philosophy into its ponderous fictional plot.
 The contemporary political movement, Libertarianism, has roots in Objectivism.

 The novel takes place in a hypothetical version of the United States where private businesses are suffering due to harsh regulations and laws.
 Dagny Taggart and Hank Reardon, tycoons and lovers, struggle to fight against looters who are aiming to profit from their productivity.

 In their battle to protect their business, they discover that a strange man named John Galt is attempting to persuade other business owners to leave their companies as a strike against the looters.
 Towards the end of the novel, the strikers use Galt’s philosophy of reason and individualism to create a new capitalist society.